 Key Stage 3

 Our Key Stage 3 syllabus provides a varied and interesting curriculum covering many aspects of Computer Science and Information Communication Technology.
+All of which has been sequenced to apply knowledge like building blocks throughout the 3 years of KS3.

 - Google Tools – This is a comprehensive introduction to using Google Tools.
 Such as Docs, Sheets, Slides and more.
 Giving the pupils the tools necessary to use digital technology in all of their subjects.